Bolzano - Ferruccio Busoni International Piano Competition

 Finals

 Founded in 1949, the Ferruccio Busoni International Piano Competition is rich in both tradition and innovation, and is regarded as one of the most successful institutions of its kind.
-Its biennial structure includes the Glocal Piano Project and multi-stage finals that are both followed and experienced live by audiences worldwide.
+Its biennial structure includes the Glocal Piano Project and final stages that are both intensively followed by audiences worldwide.

 Contact